TheHutGroup/Horizon-Public-Docs/examples/returns/complete_return.md

 }
 ```

-- `returnId`: the ZigZag return Id for the return against the `products` in this object.
-This should
+- `returnId`: the ZigZag return Id for the return.
-  be used in the inputs
 - `carrierServiceId`: the Id of the carrier service chosen by the customer for this return.
 - `numberOfProducts`: the cumulative quantity of all items to be sent via the chosen carrier service.
 - `dropOffPointId`: if the chosen carrier service uses dropoff points, then we include the Id of